The Blob (1988 film)

 The Blob is a 1988 American science fiction horror film directed by Chuck Russell, who co-wrote it with Frank Darabont.
 It is a remake of the 1958 film of the same name.
 The film stars Kevin Dillon, Shawnee Smith, Donovan Leitch, Jeffrey DeMunn, Paul McCrane, Art LaFleur, Robert Axelrod, Joe Seneca, Del Close and Candy Clark.
 The plot follows an acidic, amoeba-like organism that crashes down to Earth in a military satellite, devouring and dissolving anything in its path as it grows.

-Filmed in Abbeville, Louisiana, The Blob was theatrically released in August 1988 by TriStar Pictures to generally positive reviews but was a box office failure, grossing $8.2 million against its budget of approximately $10 million.
+Filmed in Abbeville, Louisiana, The Blob was theatrically released in August 1988 by Tri-Star Pictures to generally positive reviews but was a box office failure, grossing $8.2 million against its budget of approximately $10 million.
 Despite being a box office failure, The Blob has garnered a cult following and praise for being a remake that surpasses the original.
 It was released on home video by Sony Pictures Home Entertainment and Shout!
-Factory through its "Scream Factory" label.
+Studios through its "Scream Factory" label.

 Plot

 A meteorite crashes near Arborville, California.
 An elderly vagabond discovers within a sphere a massive slime mold-like substance that adheres to his hand.
-Three high school students: football star Paul, cheerleader Meg, and outsider Brian take him to a hospital.
+Three high school students—football star Paul, cheerleader Meg, and outsider Brian—take him to a hospital.
 After Brian leaves, Paul witnesses the lower half of the rescued man melting from exposure to the Blob.
 As he calls for help, the Blob drops on top of him.
 Meg returns to find Paul being consumed by the growing Blob.
 It fully dissolves him and seeps out of the hospital.

 After Brian and Meg have unsatisfactory encounters with the police, they meet at a diner where Meg tells Brian about the Blob.
 Brian's disbelief shatters when the diner's handyman George is fatally pulled into the sink's drain.
 The growing creature pursues them to the diner's walk-in freezer but retreats upon entering.
 After consuming the diner's owner, as well as Sheriff Geller, the Blob reenters the sewers.
 Meg and Brian return to the police station, where the dispatcher tells them that Deputy Briggs is near the meteor landing site.
 They discover a military operation led by scientist Dr. Meddows, who orders the town and the two teens quarantined.
 As Brian escapes, Meg is taken to town, where she learns that her younger brother Kevin snuck into the movie theater with his friend Eddie.
 The Blob enters the theater, killing several staff and audience members.
 Meg rescues Eddie and Kevin as audience members flee the theater.